stefanpejcic/OpenPanel/documentation/blog/2024-6-10-how-we-decreased-bash-script-execution-by-16x-for-openpanel.md

 plan_id=$(echo "$cpu_ram_info" | awk '{print $11}')
 ```

-This ends being 6 echo statements of the same thing!
-To avoid that, we can use [read](https://linuxcommand.org/lc3_man_pages/readh.html) to assign the values from the database results:
+This ends being 6 echo statements!
+To avoid it, we can use [read](https://linuxcommand.org/lc3_man_pages/readh.html) to assign the values from the database results: